 Generator battery problems

 Another reason a portable generator starts but won't stay running is generator battery problems.
 Ensure your generator battery is charged correctly, and check the charging level on your generator's instrument panel.
+Its important to maintain your electric generator correctly.

 Blocked air filter